Interviewer: Risa Ohinata Photo: Hiroshi Suganuma

 ──It's great to be able to enjoy not only your own skiing, but also the improvement of others.
 Finally, are there any challenges or goals you would like to achieve as a skier in the future?

-I don't really have any particular mountain I want to ski or anything like that right now, but I think it's simple: I just want to keep skiing like I'm cool.
-I often see people who work in the ski industry being so busy in the winter that they end up not being able to get out to the field much, but I want to aim to be a "cool dad" who makes skis, stands on the snow, and skis with all kinds of people on a daily basis.
+Right now, I don't really have any particular mountain I want to ski on; it's more about "simply continuing to ski in a cool way."
+When you work in the ski industry, you often see people who are so busy in the winter that they don't end up spending much time on the field.
+But I want to be a "cool dad" who makes skis, stands on the snow, and skis with all sorts of people on a daily basis.

-All of my green season activities are connected, and I have many connections with people outside of skiing.
-I think it's my role to convey the appeal of skiing to these people and to collaborate with them.
-I'd love to spread the appeal of skiing from all kinds of angles.
+All my activities in the green season are connected, and I have many connections with people outside of skiing.
+I think it's also my role to convey the appeal of skiing to those people and to collaborate with them.
+I hope to be able to spread the appeal of skiing from various angles.

 ❖ Kenji Kono's latest riding video

-A lake close to Nozawa Onsen.
-Surrounded by mountains, this quiet lake is perfect for SUP beginners.
+A lake located very close to Nozawa Onsen.
+Surrounded by mountains, this quiet lake is ideal for SUP beginners.

-A test ride event where you can experience everything from Vector Glide's classic models to the latest models.
-This season, it will be held at five locations nationwide. https://www.vectorglide-japan.com/single-post/glide-on-groove-registration
+A test ride event where you can experience Vector Glide's standard models to the latest models.
+This season, it will be held in 5 locations nationwide.https://www.vectorglide-japan.com/single-post/glide-on-groove-registration

 *3 [Online Shop]

 WHITE TIME is an online shop where you can purchase all Vector Glide models and related goods.
-A direct store of the same name will open in Tokyo in June 2020.
+A directly managed store of the same name also opened in Tokyo in June 2020.

 https://www.vectorglide-japan.com/shop